mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 answer (boolean): True

-- first sentence: the general goal of pruning is to decrease variance / increase generalizability - no matter whether done in the training or evaluation phase
+- first sentence: the general goal of pruning is to decrease variance / increase generalizability
-- second sentence: pruning improves generalizability at the train set, at the cost of reduced accuracy during training
+- second sentence: pruning improves generalizability, at the cost of reduced accuracy during training

-definitions
+- for both cases it doesn't matter whether the pruning is done during or after training

+definitions:

 - prepruning = pruning during training
 	- based on threshold for: samples in leaf, tree depth, information gain